Padel construction & installation in Great Britain

 - Manage the project on site and access funding as needed

-The out of court area (the space surrounding lines on the court) should be accommodated where there is space available and should be included at venues where higher level competitions are held or take place.
+The out-of-court area (the space surrounding lines on the court) should be accommodated where there is space available and should be included at venues where higher level competitions are held or take place.

 All padel courts need rebound ends with fencing that comes to a total height of 4m.
 The first 3m can be made of transparent or solid material, such as glass or bricks, as long as it doesn’t affect the ball’s bounce.